Million Dollars, Thank You Card

 “How do you measure a fundraiser’s success when it comes to planned gifts?
 A $10M check is easy—boom, it’s in the bank.
 But a $10M gift in a will?
 How do you count that?
 How do you reward the fundraiser?
 And what happens if it never shows up?”

 These are fair questions, and they unravel the moment you tug on the loose thread.
 Planned gifts are essentially long-distance promises that might not materialize for decades.
 Some fade away entirely, never making it to the bank.
-Meanwhile, the fundraiser who made it happen is left wondering if they’ll ever get more than a polite “Good job” and a half-hearted handshake.
+Meanwhile, the fundraiser who made it happen is left wondering if they’ll ever get more than a polite “Good job” and a half-hearted handshake from the nonprofit board’s president.

 This curiosity cracked open a door onto the strange, shifting world of fundraiser crediting.
 Some organizations stick with strict, data-driven metrics, while others—believe it or not—credit a conversation scribbled on a cocktail napkin (we wish we were kidding).
 In a field supposedly defined by ethics and genuine human connection, how we measure “success” can get weird.
 Really weird.